-(Possible Topics) - b.
-Learners recognize and identify a few typical practices of the target culture inorder to gain understanding of the perspectives of the target culture(s) and their societies. - i.
-Impact of current events and global issues on the target culture societies and on the students' own society, effects of population growth and migration across the globe, environmental degradation and protections in the target culture and in students' own culture, examination and comparisons of discrimination and other conflicts that affect the world, and the allocation of scarce resources and the impact on the target culture(s) and students' own culture.
+i.Impact of current events and global issues on the target culture societies and on the students' own society, effects of population growth and migration across the globe, environmental degradation, and protections in the target culture and in students' own culture, examination and comparisons of discrimination and other conflicts that affect the world, and the allocation of scarce resources and the impact on the target culture(s) and students' own culture.
 (Possible Topics)

-Social and Emotional Learning: Competencies Social and Emotional Learning: Sub-Competencies

-1. Self-Awareness

-Self- Awareness a.
-Recognize one's

-2. Self- Management feelings and thoughts

-3. Social Awareness b.
-Recognize the impact

-4. Responsible Decision - of one's feelings and

-Making thoughts on one's

-5. Relationship Skills own behavior

-- c.
-Recognize one's personal traits, strengths, and limitations - d.
-Recognize the importance of self-confidence in handling daily tasks and challenges

-2. Self-Management:

-- a.
-Understand and practice strategies for managing one's own emotions, thoughts, and behaviors - b.
-Recognize the skills needed to establish and achieve personal and educational goals - c.
+Social and Emotional Learning: Competencies Social and Emotional Learning: Sub-Competencies 1.
+2. 3.
+4. 5.
+Self- Awareness Self- Management Social Awareness Responsible Decision- Making Relationship Skills a.
+Recognize one's feelings and thoughts b.
+Recognize the impact of one's feelings and thoughts on one's own behavior c.
+Recognize one's personal traits, strengths, and limitations d.
+Recognize the importance of self-confidence in handling daily tasks and challenges 1.
+Self-Management Self-Management Understand and practice strategies for managing one's own emotions, thoughts, and behaviors Recognize the skills needed to establish and achieve personal and educational goals c.
 Identify and apply ways to persevere or overcome barriers through alternative methods to achieve one's goals.

-3. Social Awareness
+1. Social Awareness

 - a.
 Recognize and identify the thoughts, feelings, and perspectives of others - b.
 Demonstrate an awareness of the differences among individuals, groups, and others' cultural backgrounds - c.
-Demonstrate an understanding of the need for mutual respect when viewpoints differ d.
+Demonstrate an understanding of the need for mutual respect when viewpoints differ - d.
 Demonstrate an awareness of the expectations for social interactions in a variety of setting

-4. Responsible Decision-Making.
+1. Responsible Decision-Making

 - a.
 Develop, implement, and model effective problem-solving and critical thinking skills - b.
 Identify the consequences associated with one's actions to make constructive choices - c.
-Evaluate personal, ethical, safety, and civic impact of decisions
+Evaluate personal, ethical, safety, and civic impact of decisions a.
+Establish and maintain healthy relationships

-5. Relationship Skills:
+1. Relationship Skills